 The Blue Yeti is a popular podcast microphone and is reasonably priced.
 It has a tri-capsule array, which means you can record in almost any situation.
 It will give you great quality audio, and it’s simple to use.

 You can use a setting for solo recording, two-person recording, and group recording.
 It also comes with its own stand.
-Buy it on Amazon here.
+Check it out on Amazon here.

 This is a handheld dynamic microphone that has both USB and XLR capabilities.
 It’s a great microphone for podcasting due to its smooth, extended frequency response.

-It comes with a built-in headphone jack so you can easily listen to the mic’s output without an delay.
-Buy it on Amazon here.
+It comes with a built-in headphone jack so you can easily listen to the mic’s output without a delay.
+Check it out on Amazon here.

 Rode Procaster Broadcast Dynamic Vocal Microphone